sdstewart/DH-Research-Education/README.md

 # The Past, Present, and Future of Digital Humanities
-This repository hosts several datasets associated with a project assessing the state of Digital Humanities research and education.
+This repository hosts several datasets associated with our larger project assessing the state of Digital Humanities research and education.

 ### Dataset 1: Digital Humanities Research on Google Scholar